eibiflo/cf_cookiemanager/Documentation/ChangeLog/Index.rst

 Version 1.7.3 - Bugfixes and Stablization
 ------------

+[TASK] Added a Documentation for Google Consent Mode integration

 [TASK] Remove aria-hidden on Consent Modal Category and Service to make button clickable in iOS VoiceOver mode (a11y)